Literature Circles & Book Talk: A Teacher's GuideLiterature Circles & Book Talk: A Teacher's Guide: practical strategies for teachers

 Common Questions About Literature Circles

 Assess the process, not just the product.
 Use observation checklists to track who is participating, the quality of their questions, and their ability to build on others' ideas.
-You can also ask pupils to complete a brief self-reflection or peer-evaluation after the discussion to gauge group dynamics.
+You can also ask learners to complete a brief self-reflection or peer-evaluation after the discussion to gauge group dynamics.

 How much time should a literature circle take?

 Choice increases motivation.
-Whenever possible, provide a selection of four or five appropriate texts and allow pupils to rank their preferences.
+Whenever possible, provide a selection of four or five appropriate texts and allow learners to rank their preferences.
 Form groups based on these choices.
 If teaching a whole-class novel, you can still use the circle format by breaking the class into smaller groups to discuss specific chapters or themes.

 How often should we do reading discussion groups?